-We have all heard more and more about the concept of Mindfulness.
-One of the world leaders of this practice and the research associated with it is Jon Kabat-Zinn.
-I heard him speak with the Dalai Lama at Harvard several years ago.
+Since then, we have all heard more and more about the concept of Mindfulness.
+A recognized international expert in the research and practice of Mindfulness is Jon Kabat-Zinn.
+I heard him speak with the Dalai Lama at Harvard over a decade ago.
 He has given the most succinct definition that I have found for the concept of mindfulness.
 By presenting the Chinese character for mindfulness – he described that it consists of presence of heart.

 Mindfulness assists you in moving out of what the Buddhist tradition calls “monkey mind” and to drop down into the “groundedness of your being” and be in the presence of your heart.

-So, what does all of this have anything to do with getting better results?
+So, what does all of this have anything to do with getting better results in any area of your life?
 Absolutely everything!
 In the process of quieting our minds, we become an observer of our minds and not controlled by them.
 In this process of observation, we distinguish that our true selves are not to be found in our frantic and cluttered minds, but in the spaciousness and quiet of our hearts.
 This is where we show up most authentically and most courageously.

-The fundamental tool of leadership and getting results is by training the mind.
+The fundamental tool of leadership and getting our best results is by training the mind.
 When we do so, through such practices as mindfulness, then we ultimately learn to manage ourselves.

-Take five minutes to sit in the quietness of meditation and then unpack this thought a little more.
+Let us do five minutes of meditation and then unpack this thought a little more.

-Meditation: Seated position, hands on legs, soft gaze or closing of eyes, attention to breath – the inhalation and exhalation felt in your body, when thoughts drifting – you may identify them as thinking and gently return to your breath awareness.
+Seated position, hands on legs, soft gaze or closing of eyes, attention to breath – the inhalation and exhalation felt in your body, when thoughts drift in – you may identify them as thinking and gently return to your breath awareness.